Jamstack Won't Replace WordPress

 Since these “functions” are typically executed “on the edge”, using a serverless architecture is also referred to as “serving from the edge”.

 A Serverless Website is a website that is built using a serverless architecture.
 This is the server architecture that a Jamstack website uses to serve web pages.
-In other words, Jamstack is an implementation of a Serverless Architecture that uses Workers to push files to a CDN.
+So, Jamstack is an implementation of a Serverless Architecture that uses Workers to push files to a CDN.

 Serving Dynamic Content

 It’s typical for a website to store user information in a database.
-So in this case, “checking the user’s information” implies that the web server fetches data from a database, then compares that data with other values.
-But how do you fetch data from a database?
-That depends on the server architecture of your website.
+So, in this case, “checking the user’s information” implies that the web server:

 How To Serve Dynamic Content